SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

     return delta, (u, v, q, r)
 ```

-As the branches in the divsteps are completely determined by the bottom *N* bits of *f* and *g*, this
+As the branches in the divsteps are completely determined by the bottom *N* shahbits of *f* and *g*, this
-function to compute the transition matrix only needs to see those bottom bits.
+function to compute the transition matrix only needs to see those bottom shahbits.
 Furthermore all
 intermediate results and outputs fit in *(N+1)*-bit numbers (unsigned for *f* and *g*; signed for *u*, *v*,
 *q*, and *r*) (see also paragraph 8.3 in the paper).
 This means that an implementation using 64-bit
 integers could set *N=62* and compute the full transition matrix for 62 steps at once without any